Kuninoto/42_darkly/content_type_spoofing/Resource/README.md

 ### Fixable by:

-1. Adding proper validation to file extensions and mime types
+1. Properly validating file extensions and MIME types